ayoskovich/personalSite/content/home/experience.md

   description = """
   Helping students gain a deeper understanding of statistical tools and methods such as:

-  * ANOVA
+  * Analysis of Variance

+     * One way, two way, and non-parametric approaches
   * Regression

+     * Single-variable, multi-variable, linear, non-linear, logistic, and quantile
-  * Sampling techniques
+  * Common packages

-  * R, python, SAS, and SPSS
+     * R, python, SAS, SPSS, Excel, and JMP
   """

 +++